indichealth/indic-health-demo/README.md

 ![Demo](./screenshots/english_query_1.png)

+(You can find responses for example queries in 'screenshots' folder)

 **Note**:
 * Due to space constraints, the demo is currently live only for English and Hindi Languages.
 We will make it available for other languages once the paper gets accepted.